 If you've been following me for long you probably know I'm a big fan of smoothies.
 They are a convenient way to pack nutrients into your diet without much prep time; more nutrients and less preparation is a win-win in my book.

-Since I've been beating myself up lately with regular strength training, backcountry skiing, mountain biking, and road cycling, I've been trying new recovery techniques to allow my body to keep up.
-One key thing I've found that makes a notable difference for me is to ingest ample recovery nutrients within an hour of intense training sessions.
+Since I usually beat myself up this time of year with a wide variety of activities - strength training, backcountry skiing, running, hiking, mountain biking, and road cycling - I put extra effort into recovery techniques to allow my body to keep up.
+One thing I've found that makes a notable difference for me is to ingest ample recovery nutrients within an hour of intense training sessions.
 Thus, I've combined these nutrients into a tasty smoothie that I can make ahead of time, store in a thermos bottle, and have waiting for me.

 Here's the recipe:

 - 1 cup tart cherry juice (I've been opting for Trader Joe's )

 - 1 heaping tablespoon Pranjali Turmeric Paste